Houston DWI Attorney

 One of the harshest consequences of a DWI conviction is the loss of your driver's license.
 For most people, being able to drive is necessary to enjoy life.
 For some, it is integral to making a living.
 If you have been arrested for drunk driving in Houston or throughout the state, it is important to act quickly.
 You have only 15 days to schedule an administrative hearing before the Texas State Department of Public Safety to save your driver's license.

-Enlist the help of an experienced Houston DWI attorney to preserve your driving rights.
+Enlist the help of an experienced Houston DWI lawyer to preserve your driving rights by calling (713) 597-2221.

 There are a number of ways to fight DWI charges in the State of Texas.
 At The Law Offices of Jed Silverman, our Houston DWI lawyers provide knowledgeable defense representation for people who have been arrested on drunk driving charges in Houston, Harris County, and beyond.